-Working with global automotive tiers and OEMs, DSM Engineering Materials is building on our track record in the automotive, electrical and electronics industries, and leveraging our position in sustainability, providing unique material solutions for electric vehicles.
+Working with global automotive tiers and OEMs, Envalior is building on our track record in the automotive, electrical and electronics industries, and leveraging our position in sustainability, providing unique material solutions for electric vehicles.

 With evolving powertrain technology being costly and time consuming, and new software and AI technology to focus on, OEMs are increasing partnerships across the value chain to obtain access to safe, lightweight and sustainable technologies and application innovations.

 We have a successful record of providing materials for safety critical applications in the automotive, electrical and electronics industries.
 Our expertise ensures that future mobility systems, like the e-powertrain, connectivity, tanks and structural parts are made with the most reliable, safe materials that meet or exceed application standards while reduce the carbon footprint on a complete system level.
 Some examples of our unique materials for EV applications are: